ronaldbosma/memoryfeed/build-pipeline-with-sonarqube-analysis-and-code-coverage.md

 An example of a Azure DevOps build pipeline for .NET Core projects.
 Also works for .NET Standard projects.
 It performs SonarQube analysis and measures code coverage.

+For SonarQube to work the projects need to have a `<ProjectGuid>` element in the csproj with a unique id.

 Replace `<your-project-key>` with the SonarQube project key you want to use.
-You might also want to change the version of DotNetCoreInstaller depending on you .NET Core version
+You might also want to change the version of DotNetCoreInstaller depending on you .NET Core version.

 ```yaml
 # ASP.NET Core (.NET Framework)